kimyuj16/FizzBuzzForked/README.md

 on with that weird `for` loop?
 As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.

-- [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
+- [X] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.

+Java version of Python's 'and' is ';' for loop starts with '{' and ends with '}'

 Tip: IntelliJ works just like PyCharm, so you can place breakpoints and step through the code using the debugger in the same way.
 You might find it informative to try stepping through the code to see what it is doing on a few iterations.